MEET THE COACHES

-This is Marc's first year with the board.
+This is Marc's second year with the board.
 His daughter Leia started with the SFS crew in 2022 as a freshmen.
 Marc has served on several Sidwell Parent Committees and was an active grade representative.
 Marc runs a corporate training consultancy and also coaches cycling and triathlon.

 This is Laura’s first year on the SFS Rowing board.
 Her daughter Lia started on the SFS crew team in 2022 as a freshman.
 Laura works as a consultant and advisor primarily to tech start-ups and non-profits.
 In her free time, she loves spending time with her kids, running, and walking the family dog Clio.

 This is Debee's first year on the SFS Crew Board.
 Her daughter, Emi Nyhan started rowing as a freshman in 2023.
 Debee has served as a clerk in several different areas within Sidwell's Parent Association and has a background in civil rights advocacy and international development focusing on food security issues.
 She has a lengthy, ever growing and aspirational list of books to read that she is always trying to tackle